ManikMaity/Learn-ReactJS/broCode-react/README.md

 }

 ```
-- Now when we click the button the ref value change and print but component not re-render.
+- Now when we click the button, the ref value changes and prints, but the component does not re-render.
-- We can use useRef to store any html elemnet like this by passing null fistly in ref method then in the html element using the ref attribute to the contatant created.
+- We can use useRef to store any HTML element like this by passing null initially in the useRef method, then using the ref attribute to the constant created in the HTML element:

 ```js
 const input = useRef(null);